Tuner provided by GuitarApp

 2. Click the red microphone button and allow your computer or phone to use its microphone.

-4. For Open A Tune your banjo strings from top to bottom: a, A, E. Each note is two steps higher than when in open G tuning.
+4. For Open A tune your banjo strings from top to bottom: a, A, E. Each note is two steps higher than when in Open G tuning, giving a brighter sound and more stable tuning due to tighter strings.

 Tuning Diagrams